 Brazil, Indonesia, and Colombia aren’t the only coffee-growing countries in the world.
 You might be surprised to know that the Caribbean is also a major producer of specialty coffee1.

 The term the Caribbean refers to the Caribbean Sea and the regions surrounding it.
 This region includes countries such as Jamaica, Hawaii, Dominican Republic, and Cuba.
 Thanks to their geographic location, and microclimates, they are highly suitable for coffee production.

 Martinique’s Caribbean island2 was the first region in the entire American continent where the coffee plant was first planted.
 King Louis XIV gifted the coffee plant in 17143.
 A few seeds from that plant were bought to the American continent.
 According to the National Coffee Association, this plant was the mother of all coffee plants we see today in Central America, the Caribbean, and the South.

 This is why most coffee experts assume that most coffee plants in this region are of the Typica variety4, as the mother plant was of this kind.
 But the Caribbean has other different types of coffee varieties as well.

 Since then, Coffee is a major cash crop in all of the Caribbean.
 Despite having 300 years of history, the Caribbean has failed to compete with the other big exporters of coffee, such as Brazil, Vietnam, and Colombia.

 Breaking Down Caribbean Coffee Production

 Each Caribbean island has its microclimate5; thus, the taste and flavor of coffee from these islands are different.
-However, most of them have similar microclimate.
+However, most of them have similar microclimates.
 Thanks to the abundance of mountains, every country in this region has rich soil and good rainfall.
 Due to high rainfall, washed processing is still the predominant method of coffee processing in the region.
 Furthermore, the humidity, temperature, and altitude are highly suitable for coffee production in the region.